ARM-software/astc-encoder/Docs/Building.md

 ## Windows

-Builds for Windows are tested with CMake 3.17 and Visual Studio 2019.
+Builds for Windows are tested with CMake 3.17, and Visual Studio 2019 or newer.

 ### Configuring the build